PA501 The Art and Practice of Health Education. Four graduate credits.

 PA503 Leadership Development and Professionalism.
 Four graduate credits.

 This course explores the opportunities for leadership in the healthcare delivery system.
 The course reviews the legal foundation of the PA's scope of practice, legislative agenda for the PA profession, professional practice opportunities, performance improvement principles, and the administrative systems providing the framework for the modern healthcare delivery system.
 The most current issues in health care, such as patient safety, form a foundation for analyzing the successes and failures of the healthcare delivery model.
-An interactive approach to exploring the material is supplemented by guest lectures from the field and peer-reviewed journal research and critiques.
-Experiential learning is optimized by participation in research and the development of a quality improvement project.
+An interactive approach to exploring the material is supplemented by guest lectures from the field including peer-reviewed journal research.

 PA504 Medical Literature Review and Analysis.
 Four graduate credits.

 This course provides the PA with the skills for effective review and analysis of the expanse of medical literature.
 Students presented with various research problems are taught to analyze applicability, appropriately select corresponding literature, and develop a systematic critique of the findings.
 Statistical methods are introduced and the ability to analyze data and draw inferences is developed.
 The selection of the medical literature for review and analysis is reflective of each student’s area of interest for future research.
-Experiential learning is emphasized through the designing of a research study and culminates with a presentation of the proposal and research at the medical literature symposium event.
+Experiential learning is emphasized through the designing of a research study.

 PA514E Advanced Health Assessment.
 Zero graduate credits.